Viktoria Hansen

 Viktoria Hansen, born in Aarhus, Denmark, is an English singer-songwriter, recording artist, and vocal coach.
 Her professional career started in musical theatre at age 13 in her home town Aarhus, Denmark.

-Hansen is responsible for songwriting many successful music artists' careers, including those of Aggro Santos, Kimberly Wyatt, Girls Can't Catch, The Saturdays, Lena, Medina, Cover Drive and Twenty Twenty.
+Hansen has written songs for several successful music artists' catalogues, including Aggro Santos, Kimberly Wyatt, Girls Can't Catch, The Saturdays, Lena, Medina, Cover Drive and Twenty Twenty.
 In 2013, she co-wrote the music for I will pray (Pregherò) performed by Giorgia and Alicia Keys.

 Early years

 She started in the town of Aarhus, Denmark where she trained as a dancer exploring such diverse genres as Classical Ballet, Latin Dance, and Street Dance before gradually moving into singing and songwriting.

 At 13 she started to perform professionally in musical theatre performing lead roles and at 18 started performing her own songs at Open Mic nights around Scandinavia.
 These intimate gigs with a one-to-one audience became a window to her life and gained her a substantial following.